Seuss's Cory

 Water Quality: Sensitive to qualitative decays like any Amazonian: zero tolerance to nitrites.
 Recommended values: Temperature 22-26°C (72-79°F).
 The neutral/sub-acidic pH must gravitate around 6.0 - 7.2, with a low or medium hardness (GH 2-12).
 Constant but careful siphonings.

-Compatibility and Tankmates: Magnificent community fish if accompanied by serene mid-sized Tetras (Cardinals, Rummy nose) or peaceful Cichlids (Apistogramma).
+Compatibility and Cohabitation: Magnificent community fish if accompanied by serene mid-sized Tetras (Cardinals, Rummy nose) or peaceful Cichlids (Apistogramma).
 It becomes the sacrificial victim (dies of consumption) if flanked by giant Loricariids aggressive on food or impetuous territorial cichlids.

-Aquarium Reproduction: To induce it, it is vital to cool the water simulating massive precipitations with RO and feed abundantly with fats (live food).
+Aquarium Breeding: To induce it, it is vital to cool the water simulating massive precipitations with RO and feed abundantly with fats (live food).
 The T-position mating produces a few thick eggs on the glass.
 Immediate isolation of the same under penalty of the parental predatory instinct.

 Risks and Diseases: The prolonged barbels will encounter an inexorable fungal ruin on sharp and gravelly bottoms.
 Very strong susceptibility to lethal ammonia surges and to in-tank treatments containing Malachite green, Salt, or Copper.